threeport/threeport/cmd/agent/README.md

 # threeport-agent

-The threeport-agent is a Kubernetes Operator that runs in each cluster managed by Threeport and provides a feedback loop on Kubernetes resources in the run time clusters.
+The threeport-agent is a Kubernetes Operator that runs in each cluster managed by Threeport and provides a feedback loop on Kubernetes resources in the runtime clusters.

 Its primary purpose is to send information back to the Threeport API so that: